 - a.
 Each patient should have an individual health record containing all the health information held by the practice about the patient. - b.
 Patient health records can be kept in either paper or electronic format. - c.
+The Code of conduct states that, if they have access, practitioners should check available electronic records, such as My Health Record, when taking a patient's history. - d.
 A patient health record should be made at the time of the patient consultation or as soon as possible after.
-This also applies to all types of consultations, including those held after business hours, visits at home or elsewhere and virtual care i.e. telehealth (telephone and video-enabled), telemedicine and online prescribing consultations.
-Other information (such as test results, for example) should be included as soon as they become available. - d.
-Entries on a health record are expected to be made in chronological order and should identify the person making the entry. - e.
-Patient health records are expected to be legible and clear and of such a quality that another health practitioner could read the record and be sufficiently informed to make decisions about the continued safe care of the patient.4
+This applies to all types of consultations, including those held after business hours, visits at home or elsewhere and virtual care i.e. telehealth (telephone and video-enabled), telemedicine and online prescribing consultations.
+Other information (such as test results, for example) should be included as soon as they become available. - e.
+Entries in a health record are expected to be made in chronological order and should identify the person making the entry. - f.
+Patient health records are expected to be legible and clear and of such a quality that another health practitioner could read the record and be sufficiently informed to make decisions about the continued safe care of the patient. - g.
+If documents are scanned to the patient health record, such as external reports, the scanning needs to be completed as soon as possible and in a way that keeps the legibility of the original document and the chronology of the patient record. - h.
+All comments in the patient health record should be relevant to the care and/or management of the patient, respectful of the patient and objective. - i.
+Corrections can be made to a health record either at or after the time of original entry.
+The correction is to be initialled, dated and tracked by the practitioner and the original entry is to still be visible or digitally traceable. - j.
+Registered Chinese medicine practitioners are not to delegate responsibility for the accuracy of information in the patient health record to another person. - k.
+Registered Chinese medicine practitioners are permitted to use AI (artificial intelligence) tools in the process of making patient health records, provided that they comply with guidance on AI in healthcare, based on the responsibilities set out in the Code of conduct.